 Poor posture can increase your risk of developing back pain over time.
-Poor posture can mean many things – improper lifting, sitting on a wallet, slouching behind your desk at the computer, looking down at your smartphone, always sitting with one leg crossed over the other, and standing with more weight on one leg.
+It can mean many things – improper lifting, sitting on a wallet, slouching behind your desk at the computer, looking down at your smartphone, always sitting with one leg crossed over the other, and standing with more weight on one leg.
 Over time, bad posture can begin to cause wear and tear on the joints, discs, and ligaments of the spine and can cause muscle spasm and reduced range of motion.

 Smokers are at an increased risk of experiencing back pain that has the potential can become chronic.
 Nicotine reduces healthy blood flow throughout the body, including the vertebrae, discs, and other spinal tissues.
 Reduced blood flow can contribute to inflammation, pain, and discomfort that worsens over time.

 Carrying excess body weight can increase the amount of stress on the joints, muscles, and other tissues of the spine, which can lead to back pain.
 To compensate for the extra weight, the spine can be stressed unevenly, and the natural curvatures of the spine may be compromised, which can cause early degenerative changes.